 So, you are losing hair and are thinking that the only way out is to get a hair transplant; you would not be a unique person.
 There are several people, all over the world, who are opting for hair restoration procedures in order to return to a life of confidence and looking good.
-However, all said and done, hair restoration or hair transplant is also a medical procedure and there is always the chance that there might be certain side effects.
+However, all said and done, hair restoration or hair transplant is a medical procedure and there is always the chance of certain side effects or complications.
 So, before you actually get your transplant done, it would be best to talk to your doctor and gain a clear picture as to what side effects could be caused in the process.
 This helps you make an informed decision for going ahead with the surgery with confidence.

 There are some that are common, while some are uncommon; some are temporary and some last for a longer period of time.
-We’ve enumerated below most common side effects are discussed here:
+We’ve enumerated below most common side effects:

 1. Hair Shedding

 This is perhaps the most common side effect and is something that is experienced that a majority of people who undergo a hair transplant.
 The itching takes place because of the formation of scabs at the transplant site.
 The easiest method of handling this situation is to keep spraying the solution given over the grafts and wash the scalp with a mild or medication shampoo after the initial week of surgery.
 The itching too, as is the case with other side effects, will vanish over the period of a few days.
 Sometimes, it is caused by the use of minoxidil [more about common side effects of Minoxidil] as well which has to be stopped.

 The numbness is often attributed to the cutting of nerves in FUT procedure.
 However, at our clinic, we remain in the superficial plane avoiding any nerve damage and hence numbness.